sashank2004/tenderexpert/readme.md

 This project contains all the code to generate the preview of the node you have selected in the figma

-Steps to run the project are listed
+Steps to run the project are listed below

 ## Installation